Sorrosal/TodoListManager-backend/README.md

    - API Base URL: `https://localhost:7xxx` (port will be shown in console)
    - Swagger UI: `https://localhost:7xxx/swagger`

+4. **Login with default credentials**
+   - Use the admin credentials from the [Quick Start](#-quick-start) section
+   - Navigate to `/api/v1/Auth/login` in Swagger
+   - Get your JWT token and authorize

 ### Running Tests

 From the solution root directory: